-Using our expertise in cardiovascular immunology, protein engineering, and pharmacokinetic modeling, the Momin Lab seeks to develop next-generation treatments and diagnostics for cardiovascular diseases.
+Using our expertise in cardiovascular immunology, protein engineering, and pharmacokinetic modeling, the Momin Lab seeks to develop next-generation treatments and diagnostics for globally burdensome diseases.

 Cardiovascular diseases (CVD) are the leading cause of death worldwide.
 They’re likely to impact us or someone we care about.
-Fortunately, a century of major strides in their treatment and management that have significantly reduced deaths.
-But, additional progress requires new biological insight and medical innovation.
+Additional progress requires new biological insight and medical innovation.

 We’ve only just begun to appreciate how immune-reliant the heart is.
-In many ways, the immune system is indispensable for maintaining cardiac function.
-In the context of CVD, insufficient or excessive immune activity exacerbates disease.
+In many ways, the immune system is responsible for maintaining cardiac function but is also culpuble for its dysfunction.
 Tuning the immune response holds untapped potential in the treatment of CVD.

 Scroll down to learn about the tools we use to tackle this challenge.